What42Pizza/Processing-GUI-System-2/README.md

 - boolean Pressed (read only)
 - boolean PrevPressed (read only)
 - String ButtonAction (Default: "None", see bottom of README)
+- Action CustomAction (Default: null, see bottom of README)

 <br />